 These procedures are intended to implement the Scholarships, Bursaries and Prizes – Governing Policy and the Research Training Program Scholarships – Managerial Policy, and also apply to other Postgraduate Research Scholarships at the university.

 2.1 Application and Selection

 2.1.1 The Deputy Vice-Chancellor (Research and Innovation) will set an application closing date.
 Complete applications received on or before the closing date will be considered.
 Late applications and or supporting documentation will not be considered.

 2.1.2 Applicants address each of the eligibility and selection criteria by attaching supporting documentary evidence to their PGRS application form.
 Applicants are responsible for providing all relevant documentation in support of their application for PGRS.

-2.1.3 Eligible PGRS applications will be forwarded to the relevant Faculty for academic assessment against the PGRS selection criteria.
+2.1.3 Eligible PGRS applications will be forwarded to the relevant School for academic assessment against the PGRS selection criteria.